-In recent years, the turnover of online stores has increased enormously.
-Many people and companies see their chance to start a webshop, which means that webshops experience more and more competition.
-It is therefore important that you stand out as a webshop, that you distinguish yourself from the competition.
-In this blog you will read three practical tips to distinguish your own webshop from the competition.
+In recent years, the turnover that webshops generate has increased tremendously.
+Many people and companies see their chance to start a webshop, which results in webshops experiencing more and more competition.
+It is therefore important that you stand out from the competition.
+In this blog, you will find three practical tips to help you stand out from the competition.

 Create a brand experience

-Create a unique 'look & feel' on your website.
-Make sure that your website is logically laid out, that the colors and the design match what you sell.
-Consumers should be able to easily find their way around your website.
-Your potential customer must be able to count on you being an expert in the market you are in.
-Make sure that the USPs of your webshop are always visible to the visitor, so that they know what to expect and why they should buy something from you.
+Create a unique "look and feel" on your website.
+Make sure your website is logically laid out, that the colors anddesignmatch what you sell.
+The consumer must be able to easily find their way around your website.
+Your potential customer must be able to count on you as an expert in the market you are in.
+Make sure that the USPs of your webshop are always visible to the visitor, so they know what to expect and why they should buy something from you.

-In addition to a professional website, the content you use is extremely important, both in gaining the trust of your customer and in creating your own brand.
-Good quality content also helps to rank your website higher in Google.
-Professional product images, product descriptions and advertising materials are essential.
-So spend time on that and handle it carefully.
+In addition to a professional website, the content you use is incredibly important, both in gaining your customer's trust and in creating your own brand.
+Good quality content also helps your website rank higher in Google.
+Professional product images, product descriptions and advertising materials are essential for this.
+So spend time on this as well and tackle it carefully.

 Tell what makes you unique

-Many (starting) webshops use USPs (unique selling points), without an idea behind it.
-'It looks good on your website' and 'it creates trust' are arguments that you often hear.
-That is true in a certain sense, but are these USPs because they have to, or because they really do?
-Unique Selling Points to be?
+Many (starting) web shops use USPs (unique selling points), without an idea behind them.
+'It looks good on your website' and 'it creates trust' are arguments you often hear.
+This is true in a sense, but are these USPs because they have to be, or because they really are Unique Selling Points?

-Work on your USPs, ensure that you can deliver on your promise to the customer and see if it is possible to distinguish your USPs from the competition.
-For example, think of your customer service.
-How can you distinguish these from those of the competitors?
-Coolblue has grown with it.
+Work on your USPs, make sure you can deliver on your promise to the customer, and see if it is possible to differentiate your USPs from the competition.
+For example, think about your customer service.
+How can you differentiate it from your competitors?
+Coolblue has become big with it.

-Apart from the USPs that you have as a webshop or as a company, it is also important to name the advantages of the products you sell.
-Mention attractive factors such as durability, sturdiness, warranty, the return policy, et cetera.
+Apart from the USPs you have as an online store or as a company, it is also important to name the benefits of the products you sell.
+Mention attractive factors such as durability, sturdiness, warranty, return policy, et cetera.

 Some examples of powerful USPs?
 Check them out below.